yochannah/Corrfunc/docs/source/all-interfaces.rst

 .. _all-interfaces:

 *****************************************************
-Cheat-sheet for all available interfaces in Corrfunc
+Cheat-sheet for all available interfaces in corrfunc
 *****************************************************

 This guide assumes that you already followed the :ref:`step_by_step_install` section of the documentation to get the package and its dependencies set up on your machine.
-There are three available interfaces in Corrfunc
+There are three available interfaces in corrfunc

 - :ref:`python-interface`
 - :ref:`staticlibrary-interface`.
 The static libraries